mytechnotalent/STM32F401_EEPROM_Driver/README.md

 .thumb                                                // use Thumb instruction set

 /**
- * The start address for the .data section defined in linker script.
+ * The start addr for the .data section defined in linker script.
  */
 .word _sdata                                          // start of .data

 /**
- * The end address for the .data section defined in linker script.
+ * The end addr for the .data section defined in linker script.
  */
 .word _edata                                          // end of .data

 /**
- * The start address for the initialization values of the .data section defined in
+ * The start addr for the initialization values of the .data section defined in
  * linker script.
  */
 .word _sidata                                         // start of .data init values

 /**
- * The start address for the .bss section defined in linker script.
+ * The start addr for the .bss section defined in linker script.
  */
 .word _sbss                                           // start of .bss

 /**
- * The end address for the .bss section defined in linker script.
+ * The end addr for the .bss section defined in linker script.
  */
 .word _ebss                                           // end of .bss